FMInference/FlexiGen/README.md

 The key features of FlexGen include:

+⚡ **High-Throughput Offloading**.
+Higher-throughput generation than other offloading-based systems (e.g., HF accelerate, DeepSpeed Zero-Inference).

 📦 **Extreme Compression**.
 Compress both the parameters and attention cache of models, such as OPT-175B, down to 4 bits with negligible accuracy loss.

 🚀 **Scalability**.
 Come with a distributed pipeline parallelism runtime to allow scaling if more GPUs are given.

-⚡ **High-Throughput Offloading**.
-Higher-throughput offloading than HF accelerate, DeepSpeed Zero-Inference for OPT-175B.

 | [**Read Paper**](docs/paper.pdf) | [**Join Discord**](https://discord.gg/JfphDTkBAh) |